diffplug/spotless/plugin-gradle/README.md

 ### Prerequisite: prettier requires a working NodeJS version

-prettier, like tsfmt, is based on NodeJS, so to use it, a working NodeJS installation (especially npm) is required on the host running spotless.
+Prettier, like tsfmt, is based on NodeJS, so to use it, a working NodeJS installation (especially npm) is required on the host running spotless.
 Spotless will try to auto-discover an npm installation.
 If that is not working for you, it is possible to directly configure the npm binary to use.

 ```gradle